Madhupal841998/weather-app-angular/README.md

 # WeatherApp
+# commands
-# install lts version of node.
-# in terminal run npm install, and wait for it install files
-#after install completion success , type npm run start in terminal.
-#you can then view in http://localhost:4200/
+run cmd and type git clone https://github.com/Madhupal841998/weather-app-angular.git install latest version of node. in terminal run npm install, and wait for it install files after install completion success , type npm run start in terminal. you can then view in http://localhost:4200/
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+# This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

 ## Development server